Former youth pastor gets 20 years for distributing child porn while on probation

 Peacock had completed all his counseling and sex offender treatment for the earlier crimes, but stopped taking his anti-depressant and anti-anxiety medications, which contributed to his relapse, O'Grady said.

 O'Grady also noted Peacock's "turbulent" childhood during which he suffered abuse from both of his parents.
-His father mocked him for his asthmatic condition and called him weak, and when his father revealed he was homosexual, Peacock moved in with his mother, who sexually abused him, the attorney said.
+His father mocked him for his asthmatic condition, calling him weak.
+When his father revealed he was homosexual, Peacock moved in with his mother, who sexually abused him, the attorney said.

 "As Deric's father was molested by a man as a young child, Deric's parents believed that being sexually abused by a woman would ensure Deric identified as a heterosexual," O'Grady said.
 The attorney added that Peacock told a clinical psychologist who evaluated him that his first exposure to child pornography was "mother and son depictions," which he was drawn to because it reminded him of the abuse he experienced from his mother.